-If you click on a device name, it will display the Interface Summary for that device:

-The Interface Summary will list the specific switch information that you selected and a table showing all of the interfaces on the switch.
+You can get Device and Interfaces information on any of the devices listed on the Network Devices Tab and clicking on any device name, and it will bring up an Interfaces Summary for that device.
+(Note: These Interface Summaries are also reachable by selecting Device Names in other tabs).
+The Device's Interfaces table will list the specific switch information that you selected and a table showing all of the interfaces on the switch.